Final Fantasy Type-0 HD: Release

 Type-0 HD was released on March 17, 19 and 20, 2015 for North America, Japan and Europe respectively.
 It came with both English and Japanese voice tracks for all regions.
 The game included a demo of Final Fantasy XV, titled Final Fantasy XV: Episode Duscae.
 The demo was only available in limited quantities: it was exclusive to physical first-print editions, and came with the digital edition for two months after release.
 The collector's edition, available through Square Enix's online store and at Amazon.com, came with a special CD featuring tracks from Type-0 and Agito, a calendar featuring official artwork, a Vermillion Peristylium ID card, a set of five cards modeled after those used by Ace in battle, and a cadet scarf.
 Limited editions of the game were produced for North America and Europe, for sale at selected high street and online stores.
 A PlayStation 4 hardware bundle was also produced for Japan, featuring a copy of the game and download code for the XV demo along with a console themed after the game.
 A port to Windows via Valve's Steam platform was developed.
 This port was created in response to fan demands for a PC version.
 In contrast to the console version, the PC port allowed graphic adjustments, and included fixes for camera control and motion blur issues raised by players and reviewers after release.
-The port was released on August 18, 2015.
+The port was released on August 18 the same year.
 As part of the promotion for the port, Final Fantasy-themed pre-order gifts for use in Dota 2 were created.